working-group-two/engineering-blog/pages/blog/_posts/2020-12-11-forbidden-lore-hacking-dns-routing-for-k8s.md

 # Solution 2b: nginx routes on custom header

-The new ‘canary’ feature in nginx makes this kind of routing very easy - traffic that matches a certain criteria gets sent to a different backend.
+The new `canary` feature in nginx makes this kind of routing very easy - traffic that matches a certain criteria gets sent to a different backend.
 We could use a custom header such as “ro-reg” to send internal traffic to the read-only registry.

     annotations:
-      nginx.ingress.Kubernetes.io/canary: "true"
+      nginx.ingress.kubernetes.io/canary: "true"
-	    nginx.ingress.Kubernetes.io/canary-by-header: "ro-reg"
+      nginx.ingress.kubernetes.io/canary-by-header: "ro-reg"

 The docker (client) config has an [HttpHeaders](https://github.com/docker/cli/blob/master/man/docker-config-json.5.md) section, so it would be easy enough to add this section to all of our image-pull secrets, meaning all internal pulls - but nothing else - should go to the read-only registry.

 We had to rearrange things a little in order to terminate SSL on nginx and not at the registry so that nginx would be able to read the headers, but that was straightforward.

 In our initial tests from the laptop, this worked great.
 However it quickly transpired that this was the only place it worked from.
-Where we needed it to work from - the Kubernetes nodes - didn’t run Docker, they run docker-shim on top of containerd, and HttpHeaders [are not implemented yet](https://github.com/containerd/cri/issues/1400).
+Where we needed it to work from - the Kubernetes nodes - didn’t run Docker, they run `docker-shim` on top of containerd, and HttpHeaders [are not implemented yet](https://github.com/containerd/cri/issues/1400).
 Back to the drawing board.

 # Solution 2c: nginx routes on auth header